Looking for an employer of record in the Netherlands? Here’s what you need to know

 • Vacation leave: Employees in the Netherlands are entitled to at least 4 weeks of vacation leave.
 However, some business sectors are covered by existing labor agreements with trade unions and require more vacation leave.

-• Public holidays: There are 11 public holidays in the Netherlands, but these are not necessarily paid time off.
+• Public holidays: There are 10 public holidays in the Netherlands(an additional day off, Liberation Day, once every 5 years), but these are not necessarily paid time off.
 However, most employers offer these days as additional leave.

 • Sick leave: Employers in the Netherlands must pay employees at least 70% of their salary when they call in sick.
 This can increase to 100% by stipulation in the employment contract.